wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/gcp-bucket.rst

 bucket\\credentials_file
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This setting specifies the path to the Google Cloud credentials file in JW Tokens.
-It allows both relative (to $HOME_INSTALLATION) and absolute paths.
+Path to the Google Cloud credentials file.
+It can be absolute or relative to ``WAZUH_HOME``.

 +--------------------+--------------------------------+
 | **Default value**  | n/a                            |